andy139/stockhome/README.md

 * React & Redux
 * Google Maps API
 * Amazon Storage (AWS S3) for image hosting
+* ReactCSSTrasitions

 ## Features

+### User Authorization
-* User and Session Authentication
+* User and Session Authentication utilizing BCrypt and hashing.

-* Filtered Property Search
+### Dynamic Search
+ * Filtered property search which allows the user to query by price ranges, rent ranges, location, and other property parameters

+### Google Maps API
-* Add properties to Shopping Cart
+ * Shopping Cart feature using CRUD model.

+### Add Properties to Saves
-* Google Maps
+*  Google Maps that is populated with results from search query

+### Submit Offers on Properties
 *  User can offer and change offers on properties

-## User Auth

-## Dynamic Search

-## Google Maps API

-## Add Properties to Saves

-## Submit Offers on Properties
+### Modals
+*